YonnatasBR/BA2SnI4-Optoelectronics/README.md

 5.***WanTiBEXOS***: mult-step calculation to investigate optoelectronic properties in the scope of the independent particle approximation (IPA) and Beth-Salpeter equations (BSE).
 We divided it between bandgap, dos, optical properties, excitonic properties, and power conversion efficiency (PCE) calculations.

 6.***scripts***: a couple of scripts for computing optical and excitonic properties, such as dielectric function, absorption coefficient, refractive index, reflectivity coefficient, and excitonic band structure.
-In addition, we present a script to show the calculated PCE throughout SLME formalism as a function of the perovskite shickness.
+In addition, we present a script to show the calculated PCE throughout SLME formalism as a function of the perovskite thickness.